 Kristine’s work builds on a previous NIOM project that studied chemical leakage from similar materials.
 By adapting that experimental design, she added a new dimension to the study: solid particles.

 “We based our approach on an earlier project and adjusted it to focus on microplastics.
-One part of the project was to look at the physical particles, how big they are, and whether their size varies depending on the material.
-The other part was more ambitious – testing the particles on cells to see what kind of response they cause.”
+One part of the project was to look at the physical particles, how big they are, and whether their size varied depending on the material.
+In the second part of the study, cells were allowed to grow in an environment containing the micro particles to see what kind of response the particles caused.”

 NIOM’s facilities and staff played a crucial role in making the project feasible within a short timeframe.